Quick answer

 What is EBITDA Margin?

 EBITDA Margin = EBITDA / Revenue × 100.
 It measures what percentage of revenue becomes operating profit before interest, tax, and non-cash D&A charges.
-It is the standard margin metric in private equity and M&A analysis.
+It is the standard margin metric in private equity and M&A (Mergers and Acquisitions) analysis.

 What is a good EBITDA Margin?